A Website That Works is a Website that Produces Prospects

 If your site is engaging- the next thing you want to do is turn that engagement into potential prospects.
 That happens using strategically placed and formatted “Calls to Action” (CTAs).
 This includes calls, quotes, and submissions or quote requests.

-Instant, accurate online quotes are the pinnacle of engagement.
+Instant online quotes are the pinnacle of engagement.
 The customer gets what they want- and you get the information of a warm prospect that has expressed an immediate interest.
 There are a number of comparative raters that offer consumer quote capacity in personal lines, and your carriers may also have proprietary systems available.
-Which ones should you use?
-Great question.
-You answer it.
-Seriously.
+While comparisons seem like a logical appeal to consumers, there is also a valid argument for simplification- meaning that the agency uses its knowledge of carriers and coverage to make explicit recommendations to customers that aren’t solely based on price.

 Your customers are coming to you for guidance online.
-Your messaging needs to communicate expectations and differentiate you from simply being a calculator.
+Your messaging needs to communicate expectations and differentiate you from being reduced to a calculator.
 Online quoting is not simply about pricing comparison.
 The odds are good that there are at least 3 other agents in your town that represent the same company- or multiple companies.
 The next generation of agency websites will need to incorporate the art of communicating value differences between policies and insurance companies as if the person were sitting in your office.
-This isn’t easy- but it’s one of the things we are putting a lot of thought into and we are working on some exciting solutions.
-For now- online customer quoting is still in its infancy- but we recommend using the best tools at your disposal and we also do custom development for agencies that want to be on the leading edge of consumer quoting.
+This isn’t easy- but it’s one of the ways that the industry needs to evolve.
+For now- online customer quoting is still in its infancy- but we recommend using the best tools at your disposal and we will certainly be keeping our subscribers updated on new developments in this space.

 Aside from instant quoting, other CTAs would include phone calls or online chats.
 These invitations should be placed prominently on every page on your site.
 It should feel to the user like your staff is waiting with baited breath to help the next person that takes the time to call (and then they should feel that way when they actually call)!